Samuel Devaney - Obituary

 Preceded in death by his wife, Cathy Devaney in 2013, he is survived by his son, Kevin and his wife Carolyn, daughter Jennifer Santos and her husband Noel, grandchildren Chelsea and her wife Vanessa, Daniel, Matthew, Emily, Abigail, brother Paul Devaney, sister Phyllis Balogh and his companion Barbara Mooney.

 Due the current health crisis, a memorial service will be held at a later date.
 Arrangements are under Riggs Funeral Home, 130 North Rt.
 9, Forked River, NJ 08731.
-In lieu of flowers, donations to Englewood Helping Hand Project, P.O.
-Box 791, Englewood, FL 34295.
+In lieu of flowers, donations to the Community Presbyterian Church, 405 S McCall Rd., Englewood, FL 34223.